Anti Doping Policy

 1.6 A Cricketer shall continue to be bound by and required to comply with the Rules unless and until the Cricketer is deemed under the BCCI’s rules and regulations to have retired from the sport of cricket, and the BCCI shall continue to have jurisdiction over him/her under the Rules thereafter in respect of matters taking place prior to that point.

-1.7 A Cricketer who retires in accordance with Article 1.6 at a time when he/she is in the National Registered Testing Pool may not resume competing in the sport unless he/she has made him/herself available for unannounced Out-of-Competition Testing at the instance of the BCCI by notifying the BCCI of his/her intent to return and by making him/herself available for Testing, including (if requested) by complying with the BCCI’s whereabouts requirements for a period of at least three months prior to his/her desired return to competition.
+1.7 A Cricketer who retires in accordance with Article 1.6 at a time when he/she is in the National Registered Testing Pool may not resume competing in the sport unless he/she notifies the BCCI in writing and makes him/herself available for unannounced Out-of-Competition Testing at the instance of the BCCI, in accordance with Article 5.6.

-1.8 Any coach, trainer, manager, agent, team staff, official, medical, paramedical personnel, parent or any other Person working with, treating or assisting a Cricketer (“Cricketer Support Personnel”) shall also be bound by and shall be required to comply with all of the provisions of the Rules.
+1.8 Any coach, trainer, manager, agent, team staff, official, medical, paramedical personnel, physiotherapist, parent or any other Person working with, treating or assisting a Cricketer (“Cricketer Support Person”) shall also be bound by and shall be required to comply with all of the provisions of the Rules.

-1.9.1 to acquaint him/herself with all of the provisions of the Rules, including (without limitation) being aware of what constitutes an anti-doping rule violation and what substances and methods are on the Prohibited List;
+1.9.1 to acquaint him/herself with all of the provisions of the Rules, including (without limitation) being aware of what constitutes an anti-doping rule violation and what substances and methods are prohibited;

 1.9.2 to comply with the Rules in all respects;